-Keyword search volume is a valuable metric in search engine optimization (SEO).
-It refers to the number of times a specific keyword is searched for in a specific time frame.
+Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

 What Is Keyword Search Volume?

-Professional SEO marketers will look at keyword search volume averages over predefined periods to determine just how popular—and competitive—a keyword is.
-This information then guides their strategy regarding what keywords are most likely to garner interest and drive traffic.
+You can look at keyword volume to determine how popular—and competitive—a keyword is.
+Which can then guide you to target the keywords most likely to garner interest and drive traffic.

 How Do Keywords Work?